-You [have heard] [are about to hear] testimony from [name] who [testified] [will testify] to both facts and opinions and the reasons for [his] [her] opinions.

-Fact testimony is based on what the witness saw, heard or did.
-Opinion testimony is based on the education or experience of the witness.
+[You [have heard] [are about to hear] testimony from [name] who [testified] [will testify] about facts and [his] [her] opinions and the reasons for those opinions.
+Fact testimony is based on what the witness personally saw, heard, or did.
+Opinion testimony is based on the specialized knowledge, skill, experience, training, or education of the witness.

 As to the testimony about facts, it is your job to decide which testimony to believe and which testimony not to believe.
 You may believe everything a witness says, or part of it, or none of it.
-[Take into account the factors discussed earlier in these instructions that were provided to assist you in weighing the credibility of witnesses.]

-As to the testimony about the witness's opinions, this opinion testimony is allowed because of the education or experience of this witness.
+As to the testimony about the witness's opinions, this testimony is allowed because of the specialized knowledge, skill, experience, training, or education of this witness.
 Opinion testimony should be judged like any other testimony.
 You may accept all of it, part of it, or none of it.
-You should give it as much weight as you think it deserves, considering the witness's education and experience, the reasons given for the opinion, and all the other evidence in the case.
+You should give it as much weight as you think it deserves, considering the witness's knowledge, skill, experience, training, or education, the reasons given for the opinion, and all the other evidence in the case.